wysaid/FFmpeg-Android/README.md

 > For newer versions of FFmpeg, the configure script parameters have changed and require separate adaptation.

+## Build Options

+The packaging methods included in this repository aim to minimize the package size while ensuring performance, with asm and NEON enabled.
+For specific build options, refer to the build scripts in the `build_script` directory.

 ## Build

 ### Prepare